YasserYka/enOne-widgets/README.md

 ## Development

-To start writing your own plugin, run
+To start writing your own widgets, run

 ```
 $ npm setup
 ```

-Then answer some simple questions to generate starter folder, it will create a folder with your plugin name and generate the following initial structure in it.
+Then answer some simple questions to generate starter folder, it will create a folder with your widget name and generate the following initial structure in it.

 ```
-📂YourPluginName
+📂YourWidgetName
-├── 📜YourPluginName.js
+├── 📜YourWidgetName.js
 ├── 📜configuration.json
 ├── 📜README.md
 ```

-##### *YourPluginName.js*
+##### *YourWidgetName.js*

 ```
-module.exports = class YourPluginName {
+module.exports = class YourWidgetName {

   // called when the module is initialize
   async initialize() {